 What’s the next step?

-Interested in learning more around best practice for Advisory Boards and professional Advisors?
+Interested in learning more about best practice for advisory boards and professional advisors?
 Download your complimentary copy of the ABF101 Advisory Board Best Practice Framework™.
-In addition, you can gain a Micro-Credential in the Advisory Board Technical Foundations Program, which is a fully supported online program that is self-paced and can be done at any time to understand how Advisory Boards technically work, elevating your skills and lifting you in your role as an Advisor.
+In addition, you can gain a micro-credential in the Advisory Board Technical Foundations Program, which is a fully supported online program that is self-paced and can be done at any time to understand how advisory boards technically work, elevating your skills and lifting you in your role as an advisor.